francescolonardo/CRTP-Preparation/crtp_exam/crtp_exam_report_structure.md

 ---

-### Local Privilege Escalation | Feature Abuse (with PowerUp)
+### Local Privilege Escalation | Service Abuse (with PowerUp)

-2) **Service Abuse for Local Privilege Escalation** (successful ✅)
+2) **Service Abuse for Local Privilege Escalation on `studvm.tech.finance.corp`** (successful ✅)

-Description: Identified and exploited a misconfigured Windows service (`vds`) to escalate privileges by modifying its binary path and adding the current user to the Administrators group.
+Description: Discovered a misconfigured Windows service (`vds`) that was running as `LocalSystem` and allowed modifications to its binary path.
+By leveraging `PowerUp`, the service's path was temporarily replaced with a command to add `tech\studentuser` to the local Administrators group.
+This successfully elevated the user's privileges on `studvm.tech.finance.corp`.

 ![studvm | studentuser $>](https://custom-icon-badges.demolab.com/badge/studvm-studentuser%20[%24>]-64b5f6?logo=windows11&logoColor=white)